What Is The Difference Between Myth, Legend And Fable

 Steps to follow:

 Myths, fables and legends are part of a community's oral tradition.
 They are narratives that serve to describe or explain specific episodes from one generation to the next, always stressing their cultural values.
+These stories are not just entertainment; they play a crucial role in preserving a community’s identity, beliefs, and morals.

-However there is a difference between myth, legend and fable.
+However, there is a difference between myth, legend, and fable.

 A legend is a folk tale created with elements of fiction based on a historical event, and which, over the years, has been enriched with fanciful features.
 It is often used to explain historical events or a community's defining moment.
+Legends serve as cultural touchstones, giving insight into the values and fears of the people who tell them.

 A characteristic feature of a legend is that it is nourished over time through word of mouth, which is why the same legend can be altered in different populations as it adapts to the circumstances of each community.
 A legend usually also has a literary element, so you can purchase books detailing these stories.
+A good and representative example is the legend of the Trojan horse, which combines historical events with imaginative storytelling to explore themes of strategy and deception.

 Once you have defined each genre, the differences between myth and legend are:

 - A legend is based on a historical event but over time has been enriched with elements of fantasy.
 A myth and a fable have no real or historical basis, being only a fantasy story.
+Legends often serve as a bridge between the historical and the fantastical, preserving cultural memory while allowing for creative expression.

 - The legend includes historical characters that really existed.
 The myth stars heroic fantasy characters, as does the fable.
+This distinction underscores the different purposes of each genre in conveying cultural knowledge and values.

 If you want to read similar articles to What Is The Difference Between Myth, Legend And Fable, we recommend you visit our Culture & Society category.